TianTianCodeMa/iChen.Web/REST API Reference.md

 addition, the account must have administrative authority (i.e. its valid authorization [filters](http://cloud.chenhsong.com/ichen/doc/code/enums.html#Filters) must be "All").

-When iChen&reg; Server 4.1 responds to a successful login attempt, a cookie is included within the response header containing a unique ID for the login session.
+When iChen® Server 4.1 responds to a successful login attempt, a cookie is included within the response header containing a unique ID for the login session.
 This cookie must be included in any subsequent REST API calls.
 Calling a REST API without a valid session ID cookie will always get back a